domdfcoding/cawdrey/doc-source/classes/frozenordereddict.rst

 About
 ========

-:class:`~cawdrey.FrozenOrderedDict` is a immutable wrapper around an OrderedDict.
+:class:`~cawdrey.frozenordereddict.FrozenOrderedDict` is a immutable wrapper around an :class:`~collections.OrderedDict`.

-:class:`~cawdrey.FrozenOrderedDict` is similar to :class:`~cawdrey.frozendict`, and with regards to immutability it solves the same problems:
+It is similar to :class:`~cawdrey._frozendict.frozendict`, and with regards to immutability it solves the same problems:

 	- Because dictionaries are mutable, they are not hashable and cannot be used in sets or as dictionary keys.
 	- Nasty bugs can and do occur when mutable data structures are passed around.

-It can be initialized just like a :class:`~python:dict` or :class:`~python:collections.OrderedDict`.
+It can be initialized just like a :class:`dict` or :class:`~python:collections.OrderedDict`.
-Once instantiated, an instance of :class:`~cawdrey.FrozenOrderedDict` cannot be altered, since it does not implement the :class:`~collections.abc.MutableMapping` interface.
+Once instantiated, an instance of :class:`~cawdrey.frozenordereddict.FrozenOrderedDict` cannot be altered, since it does not implement the :class:`~collections.abc.MutableMapping` interface.

+:class:`~cawdrey.frozenordereddict.FrozenOrderedDict` implements the
-It does implement the :class:`~collections.abc.Mapping` interface, so can be used just like a normal dictionary in most cases.
+:class:`~collections.abc.Mapping` interface, so can be used just like a normal dictionary in most cases.

-In order to modify the contents of a :class:`~cawdrey.FrozenOrderedDict`, a new instance must be created.
+In order to modify the contents of a :class:`~cawdrey.frozenordereddict.FrozenOrderedDict`, a new instance must be created.
 The easiest way to do that is by calling the `.copy()` method.
-It will return a new instance of :class:`~cawdrey.FrozenOrderedDict` initialized using the following steps:
+It will return a new instance of :class:`~cawdrey.frozenordereddict.FrozenOrderedDict` initialized using the following steps:

 	1. A copy of the wrapped :class:`~python:collections.OrderedDict` instance will be created.
 	2. If any arguments or keyword arguments are passed to the `.copy()` method, they will be used to create another :class:`~python:collections.OrderedDict` instance, which will then be used to update the copy made in step #1.